fdu-wangfeilab/TCRFormer/README.md

     device='cuda:0'
 )
 ```
 The get_alphaseq_emb is used to extract TCR alpha chain embeddings from a similar structured input file.
-This function also reads sequences and gene segments, tokenizes and encodes them, runs them through a pretrained alpha model, and saves the output embeddings.
+This function also reads sequences and gene segments, tokenizes and encodes them, runs them through TCRFormer, and saves the output embeddings.
 Required Inputs:
 + read_path: path to the input file containing alpha chain TCR data.
 + save_path: path to save the output embeddings in .npy format.